danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

 {% figure %}
   {% img src: 20160616-DSCF7579, alt: Max with his rear wheel. %}

-  {% figcaption %}Photoseries of Max during his repair, featuring a kitten of unknown origin that sought nothing but attention and someone to play with.{% endfigcaption %}
+  {% figcaption %}Overlooking the from a watchtower we found by the side of the road climbing back out of Molunat.{% endfigcaption %}
 {% endfigure %}

 On our way to the campsite the previous day Max had briefly scouted out a dismantled railway that appeared to go all the way to Dubrovnik, so when the opportunity arrived we turned off taking it for a few kilometres before deciding it was too rough and we weren’t going to make progress fast enough.